‘that which a person owns; the possession or possessions of a particular owner. www.dictionary.com.

 A tree is classed as real property as it is a permanent structure built into or part of the land unless it is clearly stated that the tree does not come with the property and the owner will be removing the tree.

 Fixtures and fittings

 For Example.
-When buying a house, a portable BBQ would not be considered as a fixture or fitting or part of real property as it can be easily be moved from the property without much effort or damage to the main property.
-A brick build BBQ would be classed as real property as it is clearly a permanently fixed, immovable structure and would take great efforts to remove it.
+When buying a house, a portable BBQ would not be considered a fixture or fitting or part of real property as it can easily be moved from the property without much effort or damage to the main property.
+A brick build BBQ would be classed as real property as it is a permanently fixed, immovable structure and would take great effort to remove it.

 This is anything other than real property that can be owned.
 Personal property is not fixed permanently in one location and is movable.
 It can be moved with general ease.
 It can be removed without leaving any damage and does not require any complex or involved (invasive) procedures.